-We are now using dry ice to help keep frozen and cold items at their correct temperature (food safety).
-With the high value items we ship (meat and prepared foods) and the length of time many orders spend on the road, we need to reduce the risk of potential food safety and food quality issues.
-We have found that gel packs do not keep frozen items frozen, even with these colder temperatures.
+We use dry ice to help keep your frozen and cold items at their correct temperature for food safety.
+With the high-value items we deliver (such as meat and prepared foods) and the length of time orders may spend on the road, we need to reduce the risk of potential food safety and food quality issues by keeping your items at the correct temperature.
+We've found that dry ice does a better job of keeping frozen items frozen than gel packs or other methods, but there are a few things to be aware of when handling an order that includes dry ice.

 CAUTION: Do not touch dry ice with bare hands